Frequently Asked Questions

 How much faster will bus rapid transit service be compared to Route 5?

-A scheduled trip on Route 5 from Mall of America to the Brooklyn Center Transit Center can take about 90 minutes, depending on the time of day.
+A scheduled trip on Route 5 from Mall of America to Brooklyn Center Transit Center can take about 90 minutes, depending on the time of day.
 The goal of the METRO D Line is to make service 20-25% faster by stopping less often, allowing customers to board faster and stopping at fewer red lights.
 Similar travel time improvements were achieved with the A Line.

 How will future bus service levels compare with today's Route 5?

 The D Line will become the main service along the corridor, with service about every 10 minutes on larger buses throughout most of the day.
 Route 5 will operate about every 30 minutes.
 Both the D Line and Route 5 would run less frequently in the early morning and late at night.
-The final service plan will be established in 2020-2021, when the D Line is closer to construction.
+The final service plan will be established when the D Line is closer to construction.

 Why was the Route 5 corridor selected for bus rapid transit service?